JuliaPraxis/Naming/guides/PackagesAndModules.md

   write the acronym in uppercase then use titlecase
   - :ok:  CSSParser, HTMLBodyValidator
   - :x:  CSSparser, HTMLbodyValidator
-  - *note* the Praxis group would prefer the manual allow titlecase: CssParser, HtmlBodyValidator
+  - **note:** the Praxis group would prefer the manual allow titlecase: CssParser, HtmlBodyValidator
  ------